aerrata/journal/src/content/posts/using-scp-for-secure-file-transfers.md

 draft: false
 ---

-The **Secure Copy Protocol (SCP)** is a simple and efficient way to securely transfer files between a local system and a remote server, or between two remote systems.
+The **Secure Copy Protocol (SCP)** is a simple and efficient way to securely transfer files between a local machine and a remote server, or between two remote systems.
 SCP uses SSH (Secure Shell) for encryption, ensuring that your data remains secure during transit.

 ### Prerequisites

-1. A Linux, macOS or Windows (using the new Windows Terminal)
+1. Linux, macOS or Windows (using the new Windows Terminal)
 2. SSH access to the target remote server
 3. Sudo privileges (optional)

-### Command Syntax
+### Command syntax

 ```bash
 scp [options] source_file destination